A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Search for the Best Prompt

 \subsection{Relationship to the Iterative Workflow in \autoref{sec:evaluation}}

 The iterative procedure described in \autoref{sec:evaluation} naturally fits within the \textbf{Explore} stage of the framework.
 Inspecting disagreements, revising prompts, and re-running annotations are essential for improving task instructions and identifying conceptual ambiguities.
-However, these iterative adjustments should ideally be restricted to the exploration subset of the labelled data.
+However, these iterative adjustments should be restricted to the exploration subset of the labelled data.
 Once researchers move to the \textbf{Select} stage, the set of candidate prompts should be frozen before evaluation.
 Allowing further prompt modifications after observing validation results would reintroduce the same selection bias that the framework is designed to avoid.
-Finally, the \textbf{Evaluate} stage provides the performance estimates reported in the study.
-At this point, both the prompt design and the decoding parameters should remain fixed.
+Finally, the \textbf{Evaluate} stage provides the performance estimates to be reported in the study.
+At this point, both the prompt design and the LLM hyperparameters should remain fixed.